isomerpages/psd-corp/press-room/speeches/_posts/2020-02-28-post-Speech by Mr Chan Chun Sing at Committee of Supply 2020.md

 description: ""
 image: ""
 ---
+**Speech by Mr Chan Chun Sing, Minister for Trade and Industry and Minister-in-charge of the Public Service at Committee of Supply 2020**

 **“Transforming the Public Service for the Future”**

 1\.
 Mr Chairman, Sir, I will deliver my reply in half the time that I was supposed to.